bjks/gfp_gaussian_process/README.md

 - Will create 2 files: one for the maximization process and one for the final estimations
 - The files (given the input file `example.csv`) are named as follows: `example_f<free>_b<bounds>.csv` and `example_f<free>_b<bounds>_final.csv`, where `<free>` lists the variable via the index as eg printed when the code is run and `<bounds>` lists the bound parameters in the same way.
 Example: `example_f034_b129.csv`, `example_f034_b129_final.csv`
 - The first file contains the parameter settings at the top 12 lines and all steps of the likelihood maximization
-- The second file contains the parameter settings at the top 12 line including a column with the final parameters(i.e. estimated via log likelihood maximization and init value for free parameters) and the estimated error for the estimated paramters via a hessian matrix (**beta!!!**).
+- The second file contains the parameter settings at the top 12 line including a column with the final parameters(i.e. estimated via log likelihood maximization and init value for free parameters) and the estimated error for the estimated paramters via a hessian matrix (**beta version!!!**).
 - The hessian is calculted using a range of finit-differnences that are set relative to the value of the respective paramter.
 I.e. epsilon=1e-2 corresponds to 1% of all paramterer are used for the hessian matrix estimation

 ##### 1D scan